 Many years of experience with luminescence techniques in the workplace led to the reprocessing and own development of methods for needs of clinical, biochemical, biological, biophysical, pharmacological, but also food research.
 Biological fluids are complex mixtures containing a number of substances.
-Endogenous fluorescence spectral analysis reflects not only the presence and quantity of fluorescent substances, but also many other factors such as the polarity, pH or presence of the quencher.
+Endogenous fluorescence spectral analysis reflects not only

 The tumor histological-morphological manifestations changes are before changes in the tumor cells metabolism.
 The biochemical changes detect even before the onset of symptoms of the disease that may significantly affect the treatment and prognosis of the disease.
 High-sensitivity fluorescence can in many cases and distinguished the presence or absence of changes and differentiate biological material of healthy and sick.
 The biological fluid of first choice for fluorescence spectral analysis in the workplace is urine (non-invasive, almost indefinitely repeatable collection, reflects the metabolic pathways and regulation of homeostasis).
 For the urinalysis was developed a unique process, which significantly contributes to the detection and identification of changes caused by exogenous and endogenous components.
-The specific synchronous fluorescence measurements allow create three-dimensional fluorescent matrix, which graphically define the composition of the urine under normal and pathological conditions.
+The specific synchronous fluorescence measurements allows create three-dimensional fluorescent matrix, which graphically define the composition of the urine under normal and pathological conditions.
 We have experiences with fluorescence sensing of other biological fluids such as plasma, cerebrospinal fluid, saliva, amniotic fluid, or synovial fluid, each with its own characteristics in our department.